faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 **Refer to:** [script=/var/lib/maxscale/monitor.sh](monitor.sh) for the source.

-Set the `/var/lib/maxscale/monitor.sh` with the ownership of `maxscale` user / group and change the permission to `500` to ensure minimum permission for users.
+Set the `/var/lib/maxscale/monitor.sh` with the ownership of `maxscale` user / group and change the permission to `chmod 500` to ensure minimum permission for users.

 This needs to be done on all the MaxScale nodes on both data centers.